AI-Planning/codmap-2015/README.md

 # Competition of Distributed and Multiagent Planners (CoDMAP) #

-The CoDMAP competition (of the DMAP 2015 Workshop) is meant to be a preliminary version of possible future Multiagent Planning (MAP) track at the IPC (International Planning Competition).
+The CoDMAP competition (of the DMAP 2015 Workshop) was meant to be a preliminary version of possible future Multiagent Planning (MAP) track at the IPC (International Planning Competition).
 The competition focuses on deterministic (STRIPS-compatible), domain-independent, offline planners for cooperative agents.
-For maximal openness to various multiagent planners, CoDMAP consists of two tracks (see Figure 1): centralized (compatibility track) and distributed (track towards IPC MAP).
-You can choose which track you will be competing in.
-If your planner is suitable for the distributed track, it can automatically compete in the centralized track as well, so we kindly suggest to submit it to both tracks.
+For maximal openness to various multiagent planners, CoDMAP consists of two tracks: centralized (compatibility track) and distributed (track towards IPC MAP).

-This README would normally document whatever steps are necessary to get your application up and running.
+Detailed information and results can be found at the competition pages: http://agents.fel.cvut.cz/codmap/

 ### Teams ###